- 1 The Spirit of the Lord and His Messenger

 The Spirit of Christ brought the Law.
 We read this in Zechariah:

-“Yes, they made their hearts like flint, refusing to hear the law and the words which the Lord of hosts had sent by His Spirit (Word 2) through the former prophets.
-Thus great wrath came from the Lord of hosts.”
+“Yes, they made their hearts like flint, refusing to hear the law and the words that the Lord of hosts had sent by His Spirit (Word – Targum Jonathan) through the former prophets.
+Thus, great wrath came from the Lord of Hosts.”

 But the Spirit of Christ, the Word, prophesied that He would pour out the Spirit of Grace on the Day of Pentecost, as recorded in Acts 2:33:

-Before the Nicene Creed of 325, all believers knew there were TWO Holy Spirits in the Bible.
-The Spirit of Christ, who was the Word, and the Holy Spirit that was poured out on the Day of Pentecost.
+Before the Nicene Creed of 325, all believers knew there were TWO holy spirits in the Bible: The Spirit of Christ, who was the Word, and the holy spirit, which was poured out on the Day of Pentecost.

-The Targum called the Spirit of Christ, “the Word”
+The Targum called the holy spirit “the Word”